twesleyb/SwipProteomics/README.md

 #### Differential Protein and Module Abundance
 The `edgeR` package
 [(BioConductor)](https://bioconductor.org/packages/release/bioc/html/edgeR.html)
-was used to model proteins and modules and test for differential abundance between WT and SWIP MUT mice [[7]](refs/McCarthy_2012.pdf).
+used to model proteins and modules and test for differential abundance between WT and SWIP MUT mice.

 #### Protein-Protein Interactions (PPIs)
 Interactions among proteins were compiled using `getPPIs`